 One of the primary benefits of filing for a bankruptcy is that it grants the petitioner an automatic stay that delays the forward march of a foreclosure proceeding.

 This is something that is extended to debtors filing for either a Chapter 13 bankruptcy or a Chapter 7 bankruptcy‚ and the order for relief requires creditors to immediately cease collections operations – no excuses.
 That means that even if your home is scheduled for a foreclosure sale‚ that proceeding will be postponed while the bankruptcy action is pending.
 Typically‚ this buys you at least three or four months.

 However‚ as with almost any legal proceeding‚ there are exceptions to the rule.
-Bankruptcy as a Los Angeles foreclosure defense strategy can prove effective‚ but it must be carefully considered.
+Bankruptcy as a Woodland Hills foreclosure defense strategy can prove effective‚ but it must be carefully considered.
 The case of In re: Behrens‚ recently weighed by the Bankruptcy Appellate Panel for the Eighth Circuit‚ illustrates why such care is so important.

 Here‚ the bankruptcy petitioner appealed the bankruptcy court’s order granting his mortgage holder relief from the automatic stay that was enacted when he filed for bankruptcy.
 The petitioner contended that the bankruptcy court erred in this ruling because it did so without a separate hearing.